LuminosLabs/BrontoConnector/README.md

 ## What is BrontoConnector
 BrontoConnector is an Episerver connector for the Bronto marketing automation provider.

-The current version exports the following data from an Episerver solutions:
+The current version exports the following data from an Episerver solution:
 * Orders
 * Customer data
 * Product information